hassantahhan/content-delivery-demo/README.md

 5. Click on the CloudFront distribution domain name to access all content of your website.
 The static content is avaialble under `https://xxxxxxxxxxxx.cloudfront.net/index.html` while the dynamic content is available under `https://xxxxxxxxxxxx.cloudfront.net/api`.

 ## Testing
-To test if the distribution is ready to be used in your region, you can use the following 'nslookup` command to query the CloudFront distribution domain name and observe how CloudFront returns multiple IPs for each DNS query.
+To test if the distribution is ready to be used in your region, you can use the following 'nslookup` command to query the CloudFront distribution domain name and observe how CloudFront returns multiple IP addresses.
 ```
 nslookup xxxxxxxxxxxx.cloudfront.net
 ```